VEuPathDB/StaticContent/content/common/ECFG17campaign.md

         <li>Click "Add a user comment" and fill out the form.</li>
       </ul>
       <img class="image-frame" style="width: 30%; margin-left: 4em;"  src="{{ "/assets/images/fungidb/ECFG17uc.png" | absolute_url }}" alt="User Comment Form"/>

+      <h4>What to inlcude in a suer comment?</h4>
+      Add new gene information.
+It can include names or synonym (e.g. "Purine Phosphoribosyl Transferase, is also known as HPRT, HGPRT), PubMed IDs, functional characterization, corrections of gene model predictions & annotations, phenotype data, etc.

       <h4>How to Modify Gene Models in Apollo</h4>
       <ul>